JumpStart – Mathematics & Analytics Skills Check 1

 18. Question

-Which of the following numbers is out of place?
+Which of these numbers is out of place?

 -